 "Brighthouse" and the "Company" refer to Brighthouse Financial, Inc. and its subsidiaries.
 Brighthouse Financial, Inc. is a holding company formed to own the legal entities that historically operated a substantial portion of the former Retail segment of MetLife, Inc. (together with its subsidiaries and affiliates, "MetLife").
-Brighthouse Financial, Inc. was incorporated in Delaware on August 1, 2016 in preparation for MetLife, Inc.'s separation of a substantial portion of its former Retail segment, as well as certain portions of its Corporate Benefit Funding segment (the "Separation"), which was completed on August 4, 2017
+Brighthouse Financial, Inc. was incorporated in Delaware on August 1, 2016 in preparation for MetLife, Inc.'s separation of a substantial portion of its former Retail segment, as well as certain portions of its Corporate Benefit Funding segment (the "Separation"), which was completed on August 4, 2017.

 In connection with the Separation, 80.8% of MetLife, Inc.'s interest in Brighthouse Financial, Inc. was distributed to holders of MetLife, Inc.'s common stock and MetLife, Inc. retained the remaining 19.2%.
-As a result, MetLife, Inc. and its subsidiaries are considered related parties.
+On June 14, 2018, MetLife, Inc. divested its remaining shares of Brighthouse Financial, Inc. common stock (the "MetLife Divestiture").
+As a result, MetLife, Inc. and its subsidiaries and affiliates are no longer considered related parties subsequent to the MetLife Divestiture.